This post may contain affiliate links. Learn more

 Waiting for random bursts of motivation or rushing in to do a marathon cleaning session will only lead to a home that is rarely clean and you will burn out quickly.
 Instead, using a cleaning schedule will lead to a tidy and clean home.
 Not just a neat and clean home for one weekend but a home that is tidy most of the time.

-Coming up with a plan that works for you means less overwhelm and resentment about tackling everything at once.
+Coming up with a plan that works for you means fewer feelings of overwhelm and resentment about tackling everything at once.
 A good cleaning routine becomes second nature to you.
 It’s your guide so you don’t even need to think about what needs to get done or when it needs to get done.
 It’s all laid out for you.

 Master Cleaning Task List